tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 Initial State integration.
 Sign in to initialstate.com and get your api key. update bluemix-settings.json and add following line:
-InitialStateKey="your initial state api key"
+InitialStateKey:"your initial state api key"

 do not forget to put comma unless it is last line in that section to the  functionGlobalContext section